Config

 Auto generated command line arguments

-If you extend your config via inheriting from AppConfig
+If you extend your config via inheriting from AppConfig,

 the extra properties will also be generated as command line arguments and you can pass them to override.